Mobile users:

 is a specific problem.

-A timing chain is more durable and rarely breaks, but
+A timing chain is more durable and rarely breaks, but can start to stretch

 and wear over time.

-Timing chains don't need to be replaced as often as
+Timing chains don't need to be replaced as often as timing belts, but they

-are more expensive to replace.
+are more expensive to replac

-Problems with the timing chain are common in higher
+Problems with the timing chain are common

-mileage vehicles.
+in higher mileage vehicles.

-If the timing chain breaks as you are driving, the engine
+If the timing chain breaks as you are driving, the engine will stop and you

 will break down.

-If your car is parked up at your home and the chain is
+If your car is parked up at your home and the chain is broke, the engine

 won’t be able to compress enough air to get it started.

-The best way to prevent timing chain failure is
+The best way to prevent timing chain failure is to have

-the tensioner checked.
+the tensioner c

 Signs of a Failing Timing Chain: